ibbles/LearningUnrealEngine/DetailsCustomization.md

 # Detail Customization

 The Details Panel contains a list of categories and two columns.
-Categories are collapsable collections of rows.
+Categories are collapsible collections of rows.
 Each row holds and Item.
 Each item consists of a name column and a value column.
 The name, value, or even the entire Item, can by any Slate widget.
-The Category contains helper functions for adding commong widgets.
+The Category contains helper functions for adding common widgets.
 Such as property editors.

 An instance of `IDetailLayoutBuilder` is used to build the Details Panel.